Advice > Software engineering

 6. Bit manipulation / Maths (4% of questions, least frequent)

-Example coding questions asked by Microsoft
+Example coding questions asked in Microsoft software engineer interviews

 1. Arrays / Strings (36% of questions, most frequent)